nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

   - recently modified list node from github
   - figure out data engineering methodology to integrate with existing graph databases like neo4j with scripts
     - experiment with some dockers and scripts
-  - track recently modified cards in git
+  - track recently modified cards in git - done
-    - fuzzy search "git modification"
   - check formatting
     - does github care about 2 space formatting?
       - awk script to check for list item formatting = 2 spaces